Relationship marketing: Six markets model

-Christopher, Payne and Ballantyne (1991) identify six markets that they claim to be central to relationship marketing: internal markets, supplier markets, recruitment markets, referral markets, influence markets and customer markets.
+Christopher, Payne and Ballantyne (1991) identify six markets which they note as central to relationship marketing: internal markets, supplier markets, recruitment markets, referral markets, influence markets and customer markets.
+They refer to Berry's work (1983), which drew attention to the need to engage with internal stakeholders such as employees to ensure that they are capable and willing to deliver the value proposition on offer.

 Referral marketing is the development and implementation of a marketing plan in order to stimulate referrals.
 Marketing to suppliers is aimed at ensuring a long-term conflict-free relationship in which all parties understand the others' needs and exceed their expectations.
 Such a strategy can reduce costs and improve quality.
 Meanwhile, Influence markets involve a wide range of sub-markets, including government regulators, standards bodies, lobbyists, stockholders, bankers, venture capitalists, financial analysts, stockbrokers, consumer associations, environmental associations and labor associations.
 These activities are typically carried out by the public relations department, but relationship marketers believe that marketing to all six markets is the responsibility of everyone in an organization.
 Each market may require its own explicit strategies and marketing mix.

 Live-in marketing

 Live-in marketing (LIM) is a variant of marketing and advertising in which the target consumer is allowed to sample or use a product in a relaxed atmosphere over a long period of time.
 Much like product placement in film and television, LIM was developed as a means to reach select target demographics in a non-invasive and much less garish manner than traditional advertising.

-History

 While LIM represents an entirely untapped avenue of marketing, it is not an entirely novel idea.
 With the rising popularity of experiential and event marketing in North America and Europe and the relatively high ROI in terms of advertising dollars spent on experiential marketing compared to traditional big media advertising, industry analysts see LIM as a natural progression.

-Premise

 LIM functions around the premise that marketing or advertising agencies aim to appeal to companies' target demographic.
 Avenues such as sponsorship or direct product placement and sampling are explored in turn.
 Unlike traditional event marketing, LIM suggests that end-users can sample the product or service in a comfortable and relaxed atmosphere.
 The theory posits that the end-user will have as positive as possible an interaction with the given brand, thereby leading to word-of-mouth communication and potential future purchases.
-If the success of a traditional event and experiential marketing is shared with LIM, a lucrative and low-cost means of product promotion could be demonstrated.
-However, this means of advertising is still being developed, and more research is required to determine the true success of such campaigns.
-The first company to explicitly offer LIM services was Hostival Connect in late 2010.